cpabooks/cpabooks-docs/docs/crm/acquire_leads/generate_lead_from_webstie.rst

 Contact us page
 ~~~~~~~~~~~~~~~

-You benefit from ready-to-use contact form on your Odoo website that
+You benefit from ready-to-use contact form on your CPAbooks website that
 will generate leads/opportunities automatically.

 |image1|